General Mills's Strategy Analysis

 Reshaping the portfolio by divesting slower-growth segments and acquiring high-growth, premium assets.

-Strategy Cascade for General Mills, Inc.
+Strategy Cascade for General Mills

 Reshape the Portfolio for Higher Growth